Ross Harris (actor): Music, photography, and video career

-Current projects

-Harris spearheaded the benefit album Dimension Mix, which pays tribute to legendary children's electronic music pioneers Bruce Haack and Esther Nelson.
+Harris spearheaded the benefit album Dimension Mix, which pays tribute to children's electronic music pioneers Bruce Haack and Esther Nelson.
 The album was a culmination of over 5 years of work for Harris, who produced and compiled the project.
 It features a song by Beck, which Harris produced and engineered.
 The project also includes songs and remixes by Stereolab, Eels, Money Mark, The Apples in Stereo, and many more.
 All proceeds from the album go to Cure Autism Now.

-Harris is currently working as a director, editor, and director of photography.
+Harris works as a director, editor, and director of photography.
 He has contributed to advertising campaigns for Honda, Acura, Ray-Ban, Levi's, and the children's television show Yo Gabba Gabba.

-Personal life

-Harris is the father of two children and lives in Southern California with his wife.